Save the Date!

 Founders

-Marilyn and Larry Cohen are dedicated to reducing the stigma that for far too long has been a barrier to individuals and families being able to access the treatment and support that they need and deserve.
-They established the Naomi Ruth Cohen Institute for Mental Health Education to reduce mental health stigma through education, research, and community.
-The institute was founded in 2000 in honor of their daughter, Naomi Ruth Cohen, who suffered from Bipolar Disorder and died by suicide.
+Marilyn and Larry Cohen are dedicated to reducing the stigma that has been a barrier to individuals and families being able to access the mental health treatment, support and understanding that they need and deserve.
+They established the Naomi Ruth Cohen Charitable Foundation in 2000 in honor of their daughter, Naomi Ruth Cohen, who suffered from Bipolar Disorder and died by suicide.
+In 2008 they joined with The Chicago School of Professional Psychology to establish the Naomi Ruth Cohen Institute for Mental Health Education to reduce stigma connected to mental health and suicide through education, research, and community.